Joy-Division/KCEJ-Wiki/Common/Source/ReadMe.md

 ## Source Tree

-Aside from the structure of the actual program, each project's source tree followed a set of practices KCE Japan's programmers had established at some point.

-*Metal Gear Solid* is the first game with enough information retained throughout its various builds for these practices to be known and documented.
+Aside from the structure of the actual program, each project's source tree is patterned after a common model KCE Japan's programmers had established at some point. *Metal Gear Solid* is the first game with enough information retained throughout its various builds for these practices to be known and documented.

 The codebase for each project is split between two main directories: ``source``, which contains the vast majority of the game's code, and ``module`` which is where the MTS, sound, and third-party libraries reside.
-Each directory has a pair of subdirectories named ``include`` and ``lib`` which contain common header and library archives respectively. ``source`` also includes a subdirectory named ``main`` which often containes a single source file and defines the program entry point (the ``main()`` function).
+Each directory has a pair of subdirectories named ``include`` and ``lib`` which contain common headers and library archives respectively. ``source`` also includes a subdirectory named ``main`` which often containes a single source file that defines the program entry point (the ``main()`` function).

-User-level code is sorted into directories named after the programmer assigned to it.
+User-level code is sorted into directories named after the programmer assigned to implement it.
 This is a common practice for Japanese game developers across the industry and can be seen in the codebases of various non-Konami games such as Grasshopper Manufacture's *Killer7* and SCE Japan Studio's *ICO*.

 There are two directory structures for ``source`` different games follow.
 The first can be observed in *Metal Gear Solid*, *beatmania APPEND 5thMix*, and *Zone of the Enders*.